ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-digital-map-concept.md

 --- abstract

-This document defines the concept of Digital Map, explains its connection to the Digital Twin, and identifies a set of Digital Map requirements and use cases.
+This document defines the concept of Digital Map, and identifies a set of Digital Map requirements and use cases.

 The document intends to be used as a reference for the assessment effort of the various topology modules to meet Digital Map requirements.